Blog Post Templates: 16 Frameworks To Structure Your Best Content

 Pro Tip: Create a successful stepwise blog post by putting yourself in your readers’ shoes to understand their questions.

-Comparison style blog post template Next is the comparison blog post.
-This type of blog helps on-the-fence readers choose from two or more choices by studying their differences.
-To gain your audience’s trust with these posts, provide unbiased product details readers need to make their decision themselves.
+The product comparison blog helps on-the-fence readers choose from two or more choices by studying their differences.
+To gain your audience’s trust with these posts, provide unbiased product details readers need to make an informed decision.

 Title

-Use the “X vs. Y keyword” upfront.
+Use the targeted keyword upfront.
 Then, pair it with its value (example: which one to choose/which one is best for you).
 Together, this would read like this:

 • X vs. Y: Which One Should You Choose/Which Is Best?